-- 1. This action challenges the Trump Administration's unlawful designation on January 14, 2021, of Plaintiff Xiaomi, a consumer electronics company, as a "Communist Chinese military company" ("CCMC") subject to Executive Order 13959.
-As a result of that designation, U.S. persons-including the individual Plaintiffs here-will no longer be able to purchase publicly traded Xiaomi securities or derivatives of those securities as of March 15, 2021, and must divest their holdings by January 14, 2022. - 2.
-As explained below, the application of these restrictions to Xiaomi (the "Restrictions"), as well as the underlying designation of the company as a CCMC (the "Designation"), is unlawful and should be enjoined on multiple grounds.
-First, the Department of Defense's Designation was arbitrary and capricious and otherwise not in accordance with law, in violation of the Administrative Procedure Act ("APA"), 5 U.S.C. § 706, because the Department failed to provide a reasoned explanation for the Designation, and its designation decision necessarily runs counter to any accurate information before the agencies and does not comply with the statutory designation criteria set forth in Section 1237(b) of the National Defense Authorization Act for Fiscal Year 1999, as amended.
-Second, the Department of Defense acted in excess of statutory authority, and otherwise not in accordance with law, in violation of the APA, to the extent the agency designated Xiaomi without complying with the requirements set forth in Section 1237(b), including the requirement that the agency meaningfully consult with the Attorney General, the Director of the Central Intelligence Agency, and the Director of the Federal Bureau of Investigation before designating Xiaomi as a CCMC.
-Third, the Department of Defense acted ultra vires and in excess of its statutory authority by designating Xiaomi as a CCMC despite Xiaomi's failure to qualify for such designation under the criteria of Section 1237(b) and without the statutory consultation required for exercise of such authority.
-Fourth, the Executive Order's application of the Restrictions against Xiaomi is ultra vires, in excess of authority, because Xiaomi does not qualify for designation under the criteria for a CCMC set forth in Executive Order 13959.
-Fifth, by failing to provide Xiaomi with notice of, or an opportunity to challenge, the basis for the Designation, Defendants have deprived Xiaomi of due process of law, in violation of the Fifth Amendment of the U.S. Constitution.

-3. On November 12, 2020, citing his authority under the International Emergency Economic Powers Act, then-President Trump issued Executive Order 13959.
+- 1. This action challenges the Trump Administration's unlawful designation on January 14, 2021, of Plaintiff Xiaomi, a consumer electronics company, as a Communist Chinese military company ("CCMC") subject to Executive Order 13959.
+As a result of that designation, U.S. persons will no longer be able to purchase publicly traded Xiaomi securities or derivatives of those securities as of March 15, 2021, and must divest their holdings by January 14, 2022.
+As explained below, the designation of Xiaomi as a CCMC (the "Designation") is unlawful and should be enjoined.
+By failing to provide a reasoned explanation for the Designation, and by making a designation decision that necessarily runs counter to any accurate evidence before the agencies, the Departments of Defense and Treasury engaged in arbitrary and capricious decision making, in violation of the Administrative Procedure Act ("APA"), 5 U.S.C. § 706.
+Moreover, by failing to provide Xiaomi with notice of, or an opportunity to challenge, the basis for the Designation, Defendants have deprived Xiaomi of due process of law, in violation of the Fifth Amendment. - 2.
+On November 12, 2020, citing his authority under the International Emergency Economic Powers Act, then-President Trump issued Executive Order 13959.
 Exec.
 Order No. 13959, 85 Fed.
 Reg.
 73185 (Nov.
 12, 2020) (attached as Ex.
 A).
-As relevant here, the Order prohibits transactions by any U.S. persons in publicly traded securities or derivatives of those securities of certain companies that the Department of Defense, in consultation with the Department of the Treasury, designates as a "Communist Chinese military company."
-President

-Trump amended Executive Order 13959 on January 13, 2021.
+As relevant here, the Order prohibits transactions by any U.S. persons in publicly traded securities of certain companies that the Department of Defense, in consultation with the Department of the Treasury, designates as a "Communist Chinese military company."
+President Trump amended Executive Order 13959 on January 13, 2021.
 Exec.
 Order No. 13974, 86 Fed.
 Reg.
 4875 (Jan.
 13, 2021) (attached as Ex.
 B).
 As amended, the Order provides that the prohibitions on transactions of CCMC securities or derivatives of those securities by U.S. persons take effect 60 days after a company is designated as a CCMC, except that U.S. persons may continue to transact in such securities for the sole purpose of divestment for 365 days following a company's designation.
-The Order prohibits U.S. persons from possessing CCMC securities or derivatives of those securities following the end of this divestment period.
-Exec.
-Order No. 13974 § 1.